fal-works/broker/README.md

 Utility library for game development.

-Mainly intend for use with [heaps](http://heaps.io/), but can also be used with any other engines (maybe).
+Mainly intended for use with [heaps](http://heaps.io/), but can also be used with any other engines (maybe).

 **Requires Haxe 4** (developed with v4.0.5).